flavio20002/typst-orange-template/tests/sample-book/test.typ

   caption: [Figure caption.],
 ) <figure>

-Referencing @figure in-text using its label.
+Referencing @figure in-text using its label and referencing @figure1 in-text using its label.

 #figure(
   placement: top,